hellojags/SkySpaces-V1/README.md

 - design completed
 - implemntation in progress

 (6) Somthing intresting cooking in my head for few months (since Skynet announcement).
-Once #1 to 5 is done, I will have intresting updates.
+Once #1 to 5 is done, I will have more updates on it.

  **** Target timeline for #1 to #5 public release by mid Dec 2020 . #6 in First week of Feb 2021 ****